Financial-Times/ft-origami/docs/component-spec/modules.md

 The following requirements apply to creating a Origami-compatible module component:

-* *May* contain any resource that is a CommonJS JavaScript module, any declarative language that is agnostic of server-side technology stack (HTML, Mustache, CSS, SASS, JSON etc), or binary data (may also contain build tasks, tests etc but these must be marked as not installable in package config)
+* *May* contain any resource that is a CommonJS JavaScript module, any declarative language that is agnostic of server-side technology stack (HTML, Mustache, CSS, Sass, JSON etc), or binary data (may also contain build tasks, tests etc but these must be marked as not installable in package config)

 ### Modules *must*: